Flu Shot Information - 2020

 You do not need to send documentation to OHP, but regardless of where you get vaccinated, BCM requires that you complete the online attestation relating to flu.
-This app is being updated and will be available later in September.
 If you receive the flu vaccine from somewhere other than OHP, you are strongly encouraged to keep good documentation of this.
 Most hospitals and clinical facilities require proof of flu vaccination.

 High Dose Flu Vaccine

 High dose (HD) flu vaccine is available to Baylor College of Medicine employees and students, who are over 65 years old, at the Occupational Health Program clinic.
-The OHP is typically administering flu vaccine at dates and times shown on the calendar, but HD flu vaccine is available in the OHP clinic on a walk-in basis.
+The OHP is typically administering flu vaccine only through scheduled time slots but HD flu vaccine is available in the OHP clinic on a walk-in basis.
 You must be over the age of 65 to receive this vaccine from the OHP.

 HD flu vaccine provides a higher dose of vaccine for people 65 and older.
 Visit the Centers for Disease Control and Prevention website for more information about the HD vaccine.